 Can I sell my car while in Chapter 13?

 Yes!
 You always have the option of selling your car at any time during your Chapter 13 bankruptcy.
 If selling the car doesn’t cover what you still owe on your car loan, then the remaining debt can be included as “unsecured debt” in your payment plan.
 You will end up paying some of what you owe based on your income, but probably not all of it.
 What’s left at the end of your payment plan will be wiped away in the bankruptcy discharge.

 What does bankruptcy do to your credit report?

-Having a bankruptcy listed in your credit report acts like a big red flag to most traditional creditors, who will see you as such a high-risk customer that they won’t extend you any credit at all.
-But there are also specialized lenders out there who view your bankruptcy as something positive you did to get your debts under control.
-Those specialized lenders may be willing to give you a loan if you meet their eligibility requirements, although the rates and terms will not be as favorable as those enjoyed by customers without a bankruptcy in their credit history.
+Having a bankruptcy listed in your credit report acts like a big red flag to many creditors, who will see you as such a high-risk customer that they won’t extend you any credit at all.
+But there are also other lenders out there who view your bankruptcy as something positive you did to get your debts under control.
+Those lenders may be willing to give you a loan if you meet their eligibility requirements, although the rates and terms will not be as favorable as those enjoyed by customers without a bankruptcy in their credit history.

 How long is bankruptcy on your credit report?